 - Microbial controls on the production and emission of greenhouse gases from soils and sediments

-- Plant traits and soil microbial community composition as drivers of ecosystem nutrient cycling and organic matter dynamics
+- Plant traits and soil microbial community composition as drivers of community assembly, ecosystem nutrient cycling, and soil organic matter dynamics.

 Valverde-Barrantes, O.J., A. Horning, K.A.
 Smemo, and C.B.
 Blackwood.
 2016.
 Phylogenetically

 structured traits in root systems influence arbuscular mycorrhizal colonization in

 woody angiosperms.
 Plant and Soil 404:1–12.

 Carrino-Kyker, S.R., L.A.
 Kluber, S.P.
 Petersen K.P.
 Coyle, C. Hewins, J.L.
 DeForest, , and K.A.
 Smemo, and D.J.
 Burke.
 2016.
 Mycorrhizal fungal communities respond to experimental elevation of soil pH and P availability in temperate hardwood forests.
 FEMS Microbiology Ecology 92(3):fiw024.

 - Ecological Society of America